nevermined-io/docs-legacy/docs/architecture/integrations/aave/nft-collateral-agreement.md

 Steps:

 1. The **Borrower** try to repay the credit when this is already expired
-1. The contracts check via the Aave `getUserAccountData` contract call if the credit already expired or the condition timeout is expired
+1. The contracts gets debt amount via the Aave `getUserAccountData` contract call and checks if the credit already expired or the condition timeout is expired
 1. If that is the case, the **AaveRepayCredit** condition will change the state to **aborted**
 1. If the **Lender** or the **Borrower** call the **DistributeNFTCollateral** condition and the  **AaveRepayCredit** condition is aborted, the NFT will be transfered to the **Lender** instead of the **Borrower**
-1. In addition to this the pending fees will be transfered to Aave This scenario can happens also if the **Lender** inform about a credit expired via **AaveRepayCredit** condition
+1. In addition to this the pending fees will be transferred to Aave This scenario can happens also if the **Lender** inform about a credit expired via **AaveRepayCredit** condition